-‘Big Brother 19’ Spoilers: Victor Planning A Finale Proposal For Nicole?
+‘Big Brother 19’ Spoilers: Victor Planning Proposal For Nicole At ‘BB19’ Finale?

 Marriage came up several times in the Instagram chat session with the Big Brother alums.
 Victor pointed out a ring that Nicole wore on her ring finger of her left hand and said they keep getting asked if it’s an engagement ring.
 Then they talked about being at a friend’s wedding recently where she caught the bride’s bouquet, and he caught the groom’s garter, and superstition will tell you that means they’re next to get hitched!
 But that’s not the only talk about marriage and engagements.
 Victor revealed he’s in the process of moving to rural Michigan to live with Nicole.
 Vic said he’s going to move in with her because he loves her “to death.”
 And in the pic below, he called her a future bride!

 That love has been a long time brewing since Big Brother 18 and his non-stop flirting.
 Victor was so into Nicole that even though Corey made it clear to the guys in the BB18 house that he didn’t plan on dating Nicole outside of Big Brother, he was feeling a little jealous over Victor’s constant attention directed at Nicole.
-In Victor’s post-BB18 eviction interview he said that Corey would break “Nicole’s little heart” and he was right.
+In Victor’s post-BB18 eviction interview, he said that Corey would break “Nicole’s little heart,” and he was right.
 Corey and Nicole lasted about a minute after Big Brother then they were done.
 After months of long distance love, Victor is moving across the country from Louisiana to be with Nicole, and things are getting serious.

 Finale night proposal in the works?

-In the same talk where Victor and Nicole revealed they would be at the finale and he pointed out that Nicole is not wearing an engagement ring, Victor added he gets a “little aggressive, ” and it seemed to be over the idea she was wearing someone else’s ring – which she’s not.
-Then Nicole asked him “does that mean we’re never getting engaged” and he laughed.
+In the same talk where Victor and Nicole revealed they would be at the finale, and he pointed out that Nicole is not wearing an engagement ring, Victor added he gets a “little aggressive, ” and it seemed to be over the idea she was wearing someone else’s ring, which she’s not.
+Then Nicole asked him “does that mean we’re never getting engaged,” and he laughed.
 But maybe Victor has something special planned based on his answer to a fan that asked if they would “get married eventually.”
 At that question, Victor laughed, and Nicole shyly hung her head and then Victor addressed the topic definitively.

 Third times a charm ???? https://t.co/OZks7PXGeg